KrishnaMehta123/Suggestedits/docs/Campaigns/campaign-overview-copy.md

 ## Edit Columns

-(@Meenal: Is this still Edit or has it been changed to Manage?)

 You can customize the campaign listing view to match your preferences.
 Click the _Edit Columns_ icon to select and reorder the columns you want to show on the campaign list page.
 You can view up to 2000 campaigns on the listing page.

 The _Sent_ column is toggled off by default.
-An Engagement Rate column is available to show channel-specific stats. (@meenal: Why are we specifically talking about the "Engagement Rate" column here??)

 <Image align="center" alt="Edit Columns" border={true} caption="Edit Columns" src="https://files.readme.io/be3e0d05ae3e25119258ccd03b2cbf862937e840c4991064f92c2dbf0f0b1599-2025-12-11_18-40-00_1.gif" />

 <Callout icon="📘" theme="info">
   #### Note

-  * In the All Campaigns view, each campaign shows the associated Team. (@Meenal: this is Private Beta - we should mention it accordingly and also add a cross-reference to the respective page.)
+  * In the All Campaigns view, each campaign shows the associated Team.
+This enhancement is currently available as part of a Private Beta.
+For more information, refer to [Teams Setup](https://docs.clevertap.com/docs/teams-setup).
   * Users can view and manage only the campaigns tied to their respective teams.
 This ensures visibility and access are aligned with your RBAC configuration.
 </Callout>